bowen0701/bowen0701.github.io/_posts/2016-10-06-ml-corranal.md

     def get_coordinates(self, option='symmetric'):
         """Take coordinates in rows and columns for symmetric or assymetric map.

+        For symmetric vs. asymmetric map:
           - For symmetric map, we can catch row-to-row and column-to-column association (maybe not row-to-column association);
           - For asymmetric map, we can further catch row-to-column association.

         Args:
           option: string, in one of the following three: